 * * * * *

-Perhaps in the circle of his male colleagues he is thought to be ‘one for the ladies’, and sympathetic elderly women may think him to have been unlucky in love (although certainly through no fault of his own… ), but we can see a pattern in which he consistently disparaged those whom he first charmed and attracted and, undeniably, he leaves in his wake profound psychological and emotional damage.
-It is our opinion, our assessment, that he has been a blight on many lives; and that his own life, we believe — and based on the evidence — has been one of opportunism, deception, coercion, physical violence and betrayal.
+Perhaps in the circle of his male colleagues he is thought to be ‘one for the ladies’, and sympathetic elderly women may think him to have been unlucky in love, although certainly they would also think through no fault of his own, but we can see a pattern in which he consistently disparaged those whom he first charmed and attracted: undeniably, he leaves in his wake profound psychological and emotional damage.
+It is our opinion, our assessment, that he has been a blight on many lives; and that his own life, we believe — and based on the evidence — has been one of opportunism; deception; mental coercion; physical violence and betrayal.

 The proofs are plentiful and, if necessary, are available.

-* It is particularly pleasing to us, Jac’s family that although this distasteful book was entered for the Welsh Book of The Year it was not even long-listed.
-(And this was in the literary circle where he has been fêted and financially supported for many years!)
-How shocked he must have been — and how grateful we are to those who judged him…
+* It is particularly pleasing to us, Jac’s family, that although this distasteful book was entered for the Welsh Book of The Year it was not even long-listed.
+(And this was in the literary circle where he has figured as top-dog and been fêted and financially supported for many years!)
+How shocked to the core Jim Perrin, formerly their blue-eyed boy, must have felt to discover their lack of ‘sympathy’ for him when considering the book in which, autobiographical as it purported to be, and so ‘soul-searching’, he had described the traumas of his life! — and how grateful we are to those who had judged him and found him wanting… as we said earlier: ‘Not even long long-listed’…